kaylynsanbower/medicaid-expansion-and-patient-experience/README.md

 ## Analysis
 1. [1-event-study.R]
-2. [2-event-study-text-outcomes.R] - This file creates Figure 6 and uses as outcomes outputs from the python text analysis code.
+2. [2-event-study-text-outcomes.R] - This file creates Figure 6 and uses as outcomes outputs from the python text analysis code. *-I am still working on getting the python code here, so there's an input in this file that isn't yet created in the repo.*-